Neur0dancer/numbers/README.md

 # numbers-letters
 A cheat mode

-A cheat code for the famous game numbers & letters.
+A cheat code for the numbers part of the famous tv game show number and letters

-2 parts:

-1- numbers: we input the code with a serie of numbers and the result.
-            Then the code find a way to get to the result (or as near as possible if impossible) with the given numbers.
+• we input the code with a serie of6 numbers and a result.
+Then the code finds a way to get to the result (or as near as possible if impossible) with the given numbers.

-2- letters: we input a serie of letters and the code find the longest possible word.
+It then displays how to get to it.